000 Buck Ammo: 000 Buck Explained

-000 buckshot has one of the largest diameter pellet sizes found on the market today, making it great for both hunting and personal defense.
-Typically, there are eight pellets with a diameter of .36 inches in a 000 buck round, depending on the shell size and manufacturer.
-The size difference between the 00 buck and the 000 buck is about 0.03 inches, but the weight of an individual pellet can be as much as 30% more with the 000 buck – resulting in more energy per pellet and deeper penetration.
+000 buckshot, also known as triple aught buck, has one of the largest diameter pellet sizes found on the market today, making it great for both hunting and personal defense.
+When it comes to buckshot size, there are typically eight pellets with a diameter of .36 inches in a 000 buck round, depending on the shell size and manufacturer.
+As for 000 buckshot vs. 00, the size difference is about 0.03 inches, but the weight of an individual pellet can be as much as 30 percent more with the 000 buck – resulting in more energy per pellet and deeper penetration.

 This is where the 000 buck excels.
 It can’t really be compared to anything but the largest buckshots, because it devestates anything you hit within an effective range of about 35 yards.
 The key advantage to the large buckshot is increased pellet size and weight when compared to the more popular #4 buck.
 Target shoot or do research to get a basic idea of the potential of this shot, as the penetration of 000 buck is difficult to visualize.